KDE/libkscreen/backends/kwayland/README.md

 ## Listing outputs

-KScreen's outputs are created from KWayland::Client::OutputDevice objects, they copy the data into kscreen's Outputs, and update these objects.
+KScreen's outputs are created from kde_output_device_v2 objects, they copy the data into kscreen's Outputs, and update these objects.
 A list of outputs is requested from the client Registry object.